 Thathsarani de Silva

-Development of an area-based Landscape Character Assessment Methodology for Sri Lanka
+Towards Developing an Area-Based Landscape Character Assessment Methodology for Sri Lanka

-My research focuses on enhancing LCA methodologies for Sri Lanka’s coastal landscapes, which are particularly vulnerable to the impacts of climate change, especially sea-level rise.
-By reviewing international LCA practices and local approaches, the study aims to develop an area-based LCA framework that can identify changes in coastal landscapes, providing insights into how the landscape attributes evolve due to rising seas.
-The goal is to integrate this framework into national planning policies, improving strategies for climate change adaptation.
-Additionally, the findings could offer valuable insights for other island nations facing similar environmental challenges.
-Through a combination of literature review and expert interviews, this research aims to contribute to more informed and sustainable landscape planning for Island nations.
+This research focuses on enhancing LCA methodologies for Sri Lanka’s coastal landscapes, which are particularly vulnerable to sea-level rise.
+By reviewing international LCA practices and local approaches, and by engaging with experts, the study aims to contribute to developing an area-based framework that captures changes in coastal landscapes and informs national planning policies.
+The findings will also offer valuable insights for other island nations facing similar environmental challenges.

 Supervisors